juev/awesome-stars/README.md

 ## Go

+- [a8m/envsubst](https://github.com/a8m/envsubst) - Environment variables substitution for Go
 - [flant/addon-operator](https://github.com/flant/addon-operator) - A system to manage additional components for Kubernetes cluster in a simple, consistent and automated way.
 - [sniptt-official/ots](https://github.com/sniptt-official/ots) - 🔐 Share end-to-end encrypted secrets with others via a one-time URL
 - [zquestz/s](https://github.com/zquestz/s) - Open a web search in your terminal.